Basauna

 Basauna is a small countryside village in Saharsa district of Bihar, India.
-It is 6 km from the district headquarters.
-It has five schools: a high school, a girls' school, and three middle schools.
+Kahra block of Saharsa district of Koshi Commissionary of Mithila region of Bihar, India.
+It is at a distance of 6 km from the district headquarters.
 Neighbouring villages are Dholi, Chainpur, Bharauli, Amarpur, Parminia, Siradeh, Dighia, Parari, and Bangaon.
-Main temples are the Mahadev mandir, Thakur wari, Hanuman mandir, Kali mandir, Dharmraj, and Devi sthan (in Diwari).
-Farming is the main occupation of this village.
+There are five schools: a high school, a girls' school, and three middle (which is a model High school of this region) and a girls\' school.Main temples are the Mahadev mandir, Thakur wari, Hanuman mandir, Kali mandir, Dharmraj, and Devi sthan (in Diwari).
+Agriculture is the main occupation of this village.
 The main crops are rice, wheat, horse gram beans, and mung beans.
+Maithili songs (Bhagait – Local Geet) are popularly sung here.
+It is a village of secular character.
+The Hindu Muslim unity could be seen here at every steps.
+People has a great faith in Data \"Dharamraj\".
+Bhagait, a special type of songs.
+Famous village Festival is Ghari Maghee/Sawani, Mundan Sanskar is as per the local rule of Baba Dharamaj Ghabhar.